landlogicit/gestpay-for-nopcommerce/README.md

-# Gestpay for nopcommerce v3.90
+# Gestpay for nopCommerce v3.90
 This plugin allows paying with GestPay Banca Sella for nopCommerce 3.90